 Why I Became a Coach

 The short (and true) story: I became a coach to serve my purpose – to help people create rich, meaningful, fulfilling lives and shine their unique lights more brightly.
 With each person learning, evolving and shedding away what no longer serves them, I could see the world becoming a better place.
 I chose to let go of some beliefs that weren’t serving me and held on to the ones that would carry me closer and closer to serving my purpose.
 Coaching is what I was guided to and it became clear to me that it was the next step on my path.

-The longer story (but still not the full story) is that I have been involved with and practicing personal development for over 15 years.
+The longer story (but still not the full story) is that I have been involved with and practicing personal development for about 20 years.
 I committed to growing, self actualizing, and improving my life and I did so with the help of life changing programs, workshops, seminars, books and working with exceptional coaches, mentors and guides.
 And a lot of real life practice.
 Real life day-to-day applications of the principles I was learning.
 It changed me – rather it helped me become more real than I ever was before.
 It helped and continues to help me dissolve self-imposed limitations, blocks and patterns and expand my range of possibilities which helps me feel more peace, self acceptance, love, fulfillment and contentment in life.

 After a number of years of knowing that I wanted to be a coach, but strongly resisted because of the investment in my existing business, life presented me with an opportunity.
 A shaky economy, clients holding back on marketing, me sitting in my rented office wondering if my business crumbles, what will I do?
 And then slowly but surely I felt lighter and freer.
 I knew what I would do – I would find a way to serve the purpose I was starting to believe in.
 After receiving some coaching and support from family and friends, I made my decision, chose my school, signed up and became a coach.